menu

 Most courses last for a whole year but are often split up into projects by semester.
 We recommend to apply mainly for 2nd or 3rd year grade courses.
 You can participate in both years.
 During the first week of your stay, you’ll be invited to check out several courses in order to fix your final choice.

-Please find here below the practical courses (6 ECTS/course) which are accessible to our Erasmus-students.
+Please find here below the practical courses (6 ECTS/course) which are accessible to Erasmus students.

 30 ECTS / semester